 2. Build A Strong Emergency Fund.

-Another important way to prepare for a recession is to build a strong emergency fund.
 Emergency funds are a great way to make sure you don’t have to incur high-interest debt in the case of an emergency.

-According to a CNBC poll, only 44% of Americans can cover a $1,000 emergency expense using savings.
-That means that many Americans would have to resort to using credit cards or borrowing from friends or family to get through a tough time.
-It’s crucial to sock away some money for those potential (and inevitable) rainy days!
+You’ve probably heard the statistic that ~40% of Americans can’t cover a $1,000 emergency expense using savings.
+That means that folks need to resort to using credit cards or borrowing from friends or family to get through a tough time.

 We want you to achieve an emergency fund of somewhere between three to six months of living expenses, but even a basic emergency fund of $2,467 can help you get through most emergencies.
 It’s amazing how much relief building up your savings can provide.